kuestess/homebridge-platform-insteonlocal/README.md

 The default connection reset duration is 1 hour and can be customized or disabled in you config as follows:

 - `keepAlive`: Hub connection reset duration in seconds (default is "3600" [1 hour]).
 Set to "0" to disable.

+For model 2242 hubs, the Connection Watcher wil determine if a request is in progress and, if not, close the connection.
+This model of hub seems particularly sensitive to connection duration/number of connections, so this will effectively spare connections as much as possible an only create them on-demand.
+The downside is that the eventListener will not function (as it requires a persistent connection), however polling will still update device status.

 Using The HubPro Model 2243 (Alpha)
 -----------------------------------